kimba711/Scripted/units/7-conditional/lessons/1-conditional/assessments/1/question.md

 * "Hi [FIRST_NAME]!"
 * "It is [WEATHER] today"

-If the weather is < 30 degrees, then print out "freezing"; if the weather is between 30 and 70, print out "chilly"; if the weather is between 70 and 100, print out "warm".
+If the weather is less than 30 degrees, then print out "freezing"; if the weather is between 30 and 70, print out "chilly"; if the weather is between 70 and 100, print out "warm".